ezra-lieblich/cell_society/doc/DESIGN.md

 *Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors).*

 GRIDLOGIC calls cell.performLogic method, which has CELL calculate the next state for the middle cell.
-Method in GRIDLOGIC then sets the cell‚Äôs next state in the grid.
+Method in GRIDLOGIC then sets the cellís next state in the grid.
 GRIDVIEW then displays the changed state of the middle cell.

 *Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing).*